-In order to provide you with some background, here’s a case study about a client of ours who came across this very situation.
 Larry is a UK resident US citizen and is a sole director and shareholder of a small business.
 The business was set up as a UK limited company, which completed financial accounts and Form CT600, paying UK Corporation Tax at a rate of 19%.
-He had heard about the complications US citizens can face when they are owners of foreign corporations, and so came to Buzzacott for specialist advice.
+He had heard about the complications that US citizens can face when they are owners of foreign corporations, and so came to Buzzacott for specialist advice.

-In the US, the limited company is treated as a corporate entity much like the UK and in general you are only personally taxed on the dividend distributions from the company, assuming you don’t take a salary.
-However, there is scope in the US to make a ‘check the box’ election on Form 8832 which allows you to change the classification of the business from that of a corporation to a disregarded entity.
-The change in classification would result in the net income from the business being subject to US taxation on Schedule C of your personal tax return and taxed at your ordinary rate of Income Tax, as if you were self-employed.
+In the US, the limited company is treated as a corporate entity, much like the UK, and in general you are only personally taxed on the dividend distributions from the company, assuming you don’t take a salary.
+However, since 2018 there has also been a potential GILTI tax to consider too.
+GILTI tax is an additional tax on US owners of foreign companies (see below for more information on GILTI).
+There is scope in the US to make a ‘check the box’ election on Form 8832, which allows you to change the classification of the business from that of a corporation to a disregarded entity.
+The change in classification would result in the net income from the business being subject to US taxation on Schedule C of your personal tax return and taxed at your ordinary rate of income tax, as if you were self-employed.

-We believe our straightforward report took on a holistic approach, taking in to consideration the tax consequences for the life of the company, and gave a well-rounded and simplified account of the potential results by comparing the various routes our client could take.
-This format helped eliminate any unneccessary stress and ultimately made the decision making process simpler and more efficient.
+Our straightforward report took on a holistic approach, taking into consideration the tax consequences for the life of the company, and gave a well-rounded and simplified account of the potential results by comparing the various routes our client could take.
+This format helped eliminate any unnecessary stress and ultimately made the decision making process simpler and more efficient.

 No matter what our clients come to us with, we take the time to fully understand their current position and goals and therefore tailor our advice specifically to their needs.